Alex Smalley leads crowded PGA Championship as Scottie Scheffler says it’s ‘anybody’s tournament’

 Sign up now: Get the biggest sports news in your inbox

-Smalley recovered from a shaky start to card a two-under 68 and move to six under overall, with 43 players within five shots of the lead before the final round on May 17.
-Defending champion Scheffler remained a serious threat despite a frustrating one-over 71 that left him at one under.
+The 78th-ranked Smalley recovered from a shaky start to card a two-under 68 for a six-under 204 total, with 29 others within five shots of the lead before the final round on May 17.
+His fellow American and defending champion Scheffler remained a serious threat despite a frustrating one-over 71 that left him at 209.

-“Going into tomorrow, it’s quite literally anybody’s tournament,” Scheffler told reporters.
+“Going into tomorrow, it’s quite literally anybody’s tournament,” the world No. 1 told reporters.
 “I’ve never seen a leaderboard like this, this bunched up.”

 At one point during the third round, seven players shared the lead as shifting winds and more accessible pin positions produced constant movement atop the leaderboard.

-Rory McIlroy was among the biggest movers on “moving day”, firing a four-under 66 to surge back into the picture at three under as the Masters champion continued his bid for back-to-back major titles.
+Rory McIlroy was among the biggest gainers on “moving day”, firing a 66 to surge back into the picture at 207, as the Masters champion continued his bid for back-to-back Major titles.

-The Ulsterman, who opened the tournament with a 74 after four consecutive bogeys, looked far more comfortable following widespread criticism of the second round’s set-up at Aronimink Golf Club near Philadelphia.
+The Ulsterman, who opened the tournament with a 74 after four consecutive bogeys, looked far more comfortable following widespread criticism of the second round’s set-up at Aronimink near Philadelphia.

-McIlroy mixed six birdies with two bogeys to sit three shots behind Smalley, while Jon Rahm, Ludvig Aberg, Aaron Rai, Nick Taylor and Matti Schmid formed the closest chasing group at four under.
+McIlroy mixed six birdies with two bogeys, with Jon Rahm, Ludvig Aberg, Aaron Rai, Nick Taylor and Matti Schmid in the closest chasing group at 206.

 “I feel like I still did enough to think I have a chance going into tomorrow,” McIlroy told reporters.